The Sports Betting vertical had it all.

 - adoption of blockchain and AI technologies.

 Simply put, though gambling isn’t new to those regions at all, the sports betting vertical is gaining momentum.
 In fact, betting and wager is often deeply rooted in those cultures and has always played a significant role in both the entertainment and financial sphere.
 But the progressive digitalization, universal access to the Internet, and possession of mobile devices at a mass scale have changed the way people bet.
+Again, Zeropark will only accept campaigns run for countries allowing a specific offer type.

 When it comes to running pop or domain redirect sports betting campaigns, advertisers don’t need to worry about ad creatives.
 Offers consist of their own landing pages so all one needs to do is set the destination URL right.